The QM Rating

 Quartermasters stand watch as assistants to officers of the deck and the navigator; serve as helmsman and perform ship control, navigation and bridge watch duties.

 QMs procure, correct, use and stow navigational and oceanographic publications and oceanographic charts.
 They maintain navigational instruments and keep correct navigational time.
-The active duty Quartermaster rating requires a 5 year minimum enlistment contract.

 The duties performed by QMs include operation of electronic navigation equipment.
 They will be able to conduct weather observations, determine compass and gyro error, compute tide and tidal current data, keep logs and records.